garronej/evt/docs/api/evt/evt.attach.md

 ## **`evt.[$]attach[Once]Extract(...)`**

-When the method contains the  "**extract**" keyword every event that the [`handler`](https://docs.ts-evt.dev/api/handler) matches will be swallowed and no other handler will have the opportunity to handle it, even the other "extract"' handlers.
-It behave like a trap.
+When the method contains the  "**extract**" keyword, every event that the [`handler`](https://docs.ts-evt.dev/api/handler) matches will be swallowed and no other handler will have the opportunity to handle it, even the other "extract"' handlers.
+It acts as a trap.

-"**extract**" handler have priority even over "**prepend**" [`Handler`](https://docs.ts-evt.dev/api/handler)s.
+"**extract**" handler has priority even over "**prepend**" [`Handler`](https://docs.ts-evt.dev/api/handler)s.

-If multiples "extractes" handlers are candidate to extract an event the handler that have been added first have the priority.
+If multiples "extractes" handlers are candidates to extract an event the handler that has been added first have priority.

 ```typescript
 import { Evt } from "ts-evt";